JCPuerto/wcs76fp5/README.md

 ### How do I get set up? ###

-* Mount the image fpr Commerce 7 Fix Pack 6 Feature Pack 5
+* Mount the image for Commerce 7 Fix Pack 6 Feature Pack 5
 * Restore the database from the repo https://bitbucket.org/JCPuerto/wcs_db
 * Pull the latest changes
 * Enjoy!